kleinfreund/artrudloff.de/README.md

 # artrudloff

-This is the repository for the portfolio site of the German artists Anke and Andreas Rudloff.
+This is the repository for the portfolio site of the artists Anke and Andreas Rudloff.
 Hosted on [Uberspace](https://uberspace.de) and built with [Eleventy](https://11ty.dev).

 ## Image processing